wade-ary/wade-ary/README.md

 ## Hi, I’m Aryaman Wade

-I’m a Computer Science & Mathematics student at Northeastern University with a focus on AI/ML data analytics.
+I’m a Computer Science & Mathematics student at Northeastern University with a focus on AI/ML and data analytics.

 ## Experience